 Accessing Your Data

 You have a right to access your data.
 The easiest way to do this is to register as a DDA member, however there is a good chance we do not have your current email address!
 Your tower contact or district secretary will have access to your record and can amend it.
-In case of difficulty, please contact the Membership Secretary ( Anthony Cotton ), or Webmaster ( Andrew Hall ).
+In case of difficulty, please contact the Membership Secretary ( Gillian Hallas ), or Webmaster ( Andrew Hall ).

 The DDA holds your personal data in order to maintain membership, tower contact, subscription and biographical records.
 We may contact you from time to time using information held regarding your membership status, or to make Association announcements.
 We also use information held in our database to produce our Annual Report, which every member is entitled to receive, and which members of the public may purchase for a small fee.

 From time to time you may be asked to take part in a survey.
 The data for the survey will be held online for the duration of the survey, and until the results have been assimilated.
 The survey information will advise when the results will be removed from the system.